zonca/italianschoolsd-website/site/content/enroll-adults.md

 ## Adult intermediate, in-person, Thursdays 6pm-7:30pm, starting June 8th

-Italian class in-person taught by one of our mother-tongue teachers, targeted at students previously enrolled in the Thursday's class with Ilana and other students that had at least 6 months worth of classes at another language school and that can sustain simple conversations in Italian.
+Italian class in-person taught by one of our mother-tongue teachers, targeted at students previously enrolled in the Thursday's class with Teacher Ilana and other students that had at least 6 months worth of classes at another language school and that can sustain simple conversations in Italian.
 Please [contact us](https://www.italianschoolsd.com/contact/) if you are not sure about your level.

 First class on June 8th, last class on July 27th